-Is it possible to watch Twitch in China in 2020?
+Is it possible to watch Twitch in China in 2021?
 As the world’s leading live-streaming video service, content streamed on Twitch is popular not only with expats but even with local Chinese people.
 But is Twitch blocked in China?
-It is, and I’d like to share with you how you can still use it.
+Yes, it is, but I’d like to share with you how you can still use it.

 For more than a decade China has heavily censored its internet, a measure it says helps to protect its citizens from outside influence (because, you know…online gaming presents such a danger to Chinese society).

 For most travelers and expats, this means either doing a bunch of research online, asking friends who already live in China or – in many cases – just learning from first hand experience.